Skip to main content

 Frame Rate

-• Around 15 FPS is often a strong working baseline
+• ~15 FPS is often a strong working baseline

 • Higher frame rates increase storage and system load

-• Increase only when the scene truly benefits
+• Increase only where the scene truly benefits

 Recording Strategy